based on Reviews

 • Amino acid derivatives have an antioxidant effect (in cases of high oxidative stress)

-• Amino acids can stimulate insulin secretion (insulin improves amino acid uptake in cells)
+• Amino acids can stimulate insulin release (insulin improves amino acid uptake into cells)

-• Insulin (peptide hormone) contains disulfide bridges and requires sulfur
+• Insulin (a peptide hormone) contains disulfide bridges and requires sulfur.

 • Important amino acids for diabetes:

-• L-cysteine (among other things, component of GTF, essential for CoA formation, S supplier)
+• L-Cysteine (u.a.Component of GTF, essential for CoA formation, S-supplier)

 • Aspartic acid (lowers ketone bodies)